 Scentre Group recognises that its success comes from its people.
-The Group is committed to creating a safe, diverse, equitable and inclusive workplace where talent thrives.
+The Group is committed to delivering an employee experience key to the Group's People Vision to be the place where talent thrives.

 While neither the Trust nor the Responsible Entity have any employees, Scentre Group's aspiration for its people extends to all employees including those undertaking work for the Trust and working at Westfield Carindale.